ROGER1N1/DISCORDBOT/PRIVACY_POLICY.md

 _Last updated: March 4, 2025_

-Lanya respects your privacy.
+Roger1 respects your privacy.
 This policy explains what data the Bot collects and how it is used.

 ## 1. Data Collection